wpgeeks/force-add-to-cart/readme.txt

 You can add a forced product to a parent variable product, but not to individial variation of that product.

+== Screenshots ==

+1. For a product to be added to the cart when a simple product gets added to the cart
+2. Search for a product to force add to the cart
+3. Variable product settings for forcing a product to the cart

 == Changelog ==
 = 1.0 =
-* Add - Select a linked product to force add to the cart when the parent product is added to the cart
+* Added - Select a linked product to force add to the cart when the parent product is added to the cart
-* Add - Enable or disable the ability to remove the force added product from the cart
+* Added - Enable or disable the ability to remove the force added product from the cart